Copper Face Jacks: History

 Copper Face Jacks opened on 16 February 1996 and is owned by former Garda Cathal Jackson.
 It takes its name from John Scott, 1st Earl of Clonmell, a heavy-drinking 18th-century judge nicknamed "Copperfaced Jack" who lived on Harcourt Street.

 In 2013 the club's profits were estimated at €15,000 per day.
 The nightclub is owned by Breanagh Catering Limited, whose only directors are Cathal Jackson, and his wife, Paula.
 From 2008 to 2019, these two directors earned a cumulative €8.3m each in salary.
 Revenues averaged between €12-13 million from 2008 to 2016, with revenues of €14million in 2016 and 2017, earnings were about €6 million.

 In January 2014 seven people were injured in a crush outside the club, leading to concerns over safety.

 In 2018 the club was accused of ignoring licensing laws, serving alcohol over an hour after the supposed closing time of 3:30 a.m.

 The club and hotel was placed up for sale by the Jackson family in 2019, but later withdrawn from sale.

-As of April 2020, the business was closed due to the coronavirus pandemic.
+In April 2020, the business was temporarily closed due to the coronavirus pandemic.